geerlingguy/ansible-role-ansible/README.md

 If `ansible_install_method` is set to `pip`, the specific Ansible version to be installed via Pip.
 If not set, the latest version of Ansible will be installed.

+If `ansible_install_method` is set to `pip`, you can specify which pip executable should be used in the installation of Ansible using the variable `pip_executable`.

 ## Dependencies

 None.